Dominic-wiwi-uni-goe/C07_Data-Envelopment-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/102478331/169691971-1c758205-5c1e-44ec-80f1-5f90ba6e66e8.png)

 ### Hands-on application of Data Envelopment Analysis
-The graphic representation of an axis diagram (x,y) (where x the variable of unit entries and y the variable of unit exits) creates the boundaries or the frontiers of efficiency (based on [8] and [26].
-We consider 8 units (A,…..,K), one of which has different rates of entry and exit and we put them into a Cartesian diagram of location (figure 2).
+The graphic representation of an axis diagram (x,y) (where x the variable of unit entries and y the variable of unit exits) creates the boundaries or the frontiers of efficiency.
+We consider 8 units (A,…..,K), one of which has different rates of entry and exit and we put them into a Cartesian diagram of location.
 The inclination of the straight line which passes through the starting point of axes as well as the point of every unit represents the efficiency of the unit.
 The units with the maximum efficiency are in this case B and I. The remaining units are characterized as non-efficient.
 The line that passes through the particular units is called efficient frontier which refers to the steady return to scale (SRC) and to CCR Model.
 The area which is enveloped by this line is called Production Possibility Set.
 On the contrary, the broken line ΑΒΙK sets the Efficient Frontier which is referred to the variable return to scale (VRC) as well as Banker, Charnes and Cooper Model.

 ![image](https://user-images.githubusercontent.com/102478331/169692047-6d3f7998-382e-46ce-96eb-8e557431c4db.png)